berkeleyGamedev/DecalWebsite/pages/labs/lab8/lab8.md

 ## Setup

-Open the `Animator` scene under `Assets > Scenes > Animator`.
+Open the `Animator` scene inside of the `Scenes` folder.
 Once upon, you'll want to also pull up the `Animator View`.
 Go to the `Window` tab in the top bar and navigate to `Animation > Animator`.
 Once you have both the Animator scene and view pulled up, you're ready to load in your animations.
 You have two options for this: either follow the next section to load in the sprites we provided, or provide your own animation frames / .anim files.

 ### Load Your Animation Frames